 The sharing and compatibility studies are carried out using the relevant ITU-R propagation models in the simulation including Recommendations ITU-R P.1546-6, ITU-R P.1812-4 for outdoor Tx/Rx, clutter models of Recommendations ITU-R P.2108-0 for outdoor and ITU-R P.2109-1 for indoor including building entry loss.

-[France comments and proposals: the following parameters (EIRP, antenna height and tilt, etc.) are not in line with the parameters submitted by WP 5D in document 6-1/28.
-What is the rational for that?
-Could it be possible to provide a complementary analysis using the parameters of Document 6-1/28?

-]

-[TDF Comments:

-– Detailed information on the studied interference scenarios is missing.
-Would it be possible to describe them fully, including some figures (positions of victim receiver and interfering transmitter, coverage area considered, configuration of interfering signal, …)?– BS e.i.r.p value of 44 dBm with a 10m antenna height and -9° down tilt used in the interference scenarios do not seem consistent with an urban cell radius of 1.5 km and may result in a very small BS cell coverage.
-Can you confirm those parameters?– We feel it would be interesting to reproduce the same interference studies using the standard parameters provided in 6-1/28.
-Would it be possible to do so?

-]

-[BNE Comment

-To allow a better understanding of the modelling can information on the Monte Carlo tool used to carry out the simulations be provided.

-Can additional clarity be provided on modelled parameters.
-What is the user terminal average power?
-Was network loading considered in calculations involving multiple base stations?
-How was building entry loss using Recommendation ITU-R P.2109 applied?
-Which propagation model was applied to which part of the calculation?
 Monte Carlo simulations were conducted to evaluate interference probability using the given parameters for each of the mentioned systems, propagation models, and overall simulation events are given taken into account practical deployment scenario for the border areas between the territories of concerned neighbouring countries, to evaluate the probability of any possible interference.
-The values of some parameters include BS e.i.r.p of 44 dBm for Channel bandwidth of 20 MHz in the given frequency band around 600 MHz band, Antenna height of 10 m, Antenna down tilt of -9 degrees, Cell Radius of 1.5 km and 5.5 km for urban and rural scenarios, respectively.
-For the US parameters, average user terminal output power is considered.
+The values of some parameters include BS e.i.r.p of 42 dBm for Channel bandwidth of 10 MHz in the given frequency band around 600 MHz band (with Tx power of 34 dBm including losses such as activity factor, polarization discrimination), Antenna height of 10 m, Antenna down tilt of -9 degrees, Cell Radius of 1.5 km and 8 km for urban and rural scenarios, respectively.
+For the UE parameters, average user terminal output power is considered.
 The values of other parameters for sharing and compatibility studies are considered in accordance with the characteristics provided by concerned ITU Working Parties such as ITU WP 5D LS (Doc.
-5D/28) for terrestrial component of IMT.
-In addition, The simulations cover the following scenarios:
+5D/28) for terrestrial component of IMT

+The simulations cover the following scenarios: